danchoi/vmail/README.markdown

 ## Composing messages

 To start writing a new a email message, type `,c`.
+That's a comma followed by the character 'c'.

 To reply to a message, type `,r`.